zeroIndex0/gitTest/README.md

 git -c http.sslVerify=false push origin master
 ```

-An important note about markup language.
+An important note about markdown file.
 Something that drove me nuts for far too long:
 If you want to put a line break in your .md file then you need to put two spaces at the end of the line.
 I repeat:
 ##### Two spaces at the end of a line will create a line break.

+Also, here is a [cheat sheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet) when using markdown.